 Explain: Be sure to include the following (if it applies to your situation):

-Click Download to access the Spring 2017 Grade and Standing Appeal Information Package.
+Click Download to access the Fall 2017 Grade and Standing Appeal Information Package.

 Relevant forms can be found on the Senate Forms page.
 Remember that each level of appeal has a different appeals form and checklist.